-· Data Controller A person or organisation who determines the purposes for and the manner in which personal data are, or are to be, processed.
+Controller A person or organisation who determines the purposes for and the manner in which personal data are, or are to be, processed.
 This may be a Data Subject, or an organisation and the processing may be carried out jointly or in common with other persons.
 This involves stripping out obvious personal identifiers such as names from a piece of information, to create a data set in which no person identifiers are present.
 Variants: Data Masking Partial data removal - results in data where some personal identifiers, e.g. name and address have been removed but others such as dates of birth, remain.
 Data quarantining - The technique of only supplying data to a recipient who is unlikely or unable to have access to the other data needed to facilitate reidentification.
 It can involve disclosing unique personal identifiers - e.g. reference numbers - but not the 'key' needed to link these to particular Data Subjects.
 Means obtaining, recording or holding the information or data or carrying out any operation or set of operations on the information or data, including - Data Processing (a) storage, organisation, adaptation or alteration of the information or data, (b) retrieval, consultation or use of the information or data, (c) disclosure of the information or data by transmission, dissemination or otherwise making available, or (d) alignment, combination, blocking, erasure or destruction of the information or data.
-1 Data Processor A person, who processes personal information on a Data Controller's behalf.
+Information Information is data that was processed so a human can read, understand, and use it.
+Processor A person, who processes personal information on a Controller's behalf.
 Anyone responsible for the disposal of confidential waste is also included under this definition.
 Data Protection Act 2018 (the Act) The Data Protection Act (the Act) aims to give protection to all information relating to a living Data Subject.
 This includes information both processed by computers and held, stored manually in hard copy.
-Data Protection Officer (DPO) A Data Subject who is appointed by the Trust that co- ordinates all the Data Protection activities e.g. responsible for notification, training and monitoring of the Data Protection issues across the Trust.
-Liaises with all the systems managers in respect of systems activity and Heads of Departments in respect of staff activity and training.
-The Data Subject is the person or Data Subject who is the subject of the personal information (data).
-Data Subject For the Trust this includes Staff, Patients Visitors and those that pass through our building s and surroundings.
-The NHS Digital's Guide to Confidentiality defines direct care as: Direct Care "A clinical, social or public health activity concerned with the prevention, investigation and treatment of illness and the alleviation of suffering of Data Subjects.
-It includes supporting Data Subjects' ability to function and improve their participation in life and society.
-It includes the assurance of safe and high-quality care and treatment through local audit, the management of untoward or adverse incidents, person satisfaction including measurement of outcomes undertaken by one or more registered and regulated health or social care professionals and their team with whom the Data Subject has a legitimate relationship for their care."
-EEA European Economic Area.
-EU General Data Protection Regulation 2016 (GDPR) Regulation implemented by the EU Council in 2016 Freedom of Information Act (2000) The Freedom of Information Act is law giving people the general right to see recorded information held by public authorities.
-Health Data This is data pertaining to the Physical and Mental Health of a Data Subject that is: held by (or on behalf of) a Health Professional not held by a Health Professional but was first recorded by or on behalf of a Health Professional.
-Information Commissioner The Information Commissioner is an independent official appointed by the Crown to oversee the Data Protection Act 2018, the Freedom of Information Act 2000 and the Environmental Information Regulations 2004.
-The Open Data Handbook states that 'machine readable' data is: Machine Readable 'Data in a data format that can be automatically read and processed by a computer.'
-Furthermore, Regulation 2 of the Re-use of Public Sector Information Regulations 2015 defines 'machine-readable format' as:
+Data Protection Impact Assessment (DPIA) Process to evaluate the impact of a change in use of personal data including addition of new use / technology and changes to current use of data.

-$^{^{1}\,}Source: \underline{https://ico.org.uk/for-organisations/guide-to-data-protection/key-definitions/}$
+$^{1}\,Source: \underline{https://ico.org.uk/for-organisations/guide-to-data-protection/key-definitions/}$